Luv2C0d3/funascii/README.md

 ```
 #lang funascii/interpret-2
 ```
-As mentioned, this interpreter uses standard LISP/scheme as can be shown in the sample below:
+As mentioned, this interpreter uses standard scheme as shown in the sample below:
 ```scheme
 (define (interpret-drawing drawing-el)
   (cond